Mateo-Johnson/prototype2025/README.md

 ---

 ## Project Description
-This is a robot meant to play the card game spoons.
-This robot was created to play singleplayer or multiplayer, taking cards from a draw "pile", comparing them to its stored hand and choosing to keep/discard them.
-The robot has a temporary storage for cards being transferred to hand, and uses OpenCV for various forms of card detection and classification.
-The code is meant to be fully modular, using different pipeline configurations of neural networks and presets for smooth operation.
+The robot combines human-like physical motion with AI-driven decision-making.
+Left in charge of managing a fast-paced matching-based card game, the system uses OpenCV for neural network-based card classification to identify, track, and evaluate cards as they are played, running a strategy analysis after every move.
+The system is fully modular, allowing vision models, strategies, and motion constraints to be updated independently.
+With motion constraints derived from human movement benchmarks and a state-driven decision framework, the robot reacts dynamically to human players and changing game conditions.
+This project highlights AMD hardware’s strength for real-time workloads that demand reliability and scalable performance.

 ---